AI Innovation Strategy

 Strategy without capability is a wish list.
 These are the foundations that need to be in place for an AI innovation strategy to deliver.

-Leaders do not need to be AI experts.
-But they do need enough understanding to ask good questions, evaluate options, and make credible decisions.
+Leaders need working AI fluency: enough to ask good questions, evaluate options, and make credible decisions.
+Becoming technical experts is not required.
 Building that fluency at leadership level is one of the highest-return investments an organisation can make.

-Building AI capability is not just about hiring data scientists.
-It is about equipping the whole organisation to work effectively alongside AI: understanding what it can and cannot do, using it well, and engaging with it critically.
+Building AI capability extends well beyond hiring data scientists.
+It means equipping the whole organisation to work effectively alongside AI: understanding its strengths and limits, using it well, and engaging with it critically.

-Clear ownership, decision rights, and ethical guidelines are what allow organisations to move with confidence rather than caution.
-Governance is not a brake on AI innovation.
-Done well, it is what makes confident action possible.
+Clear ownership, decision rights, and ethical guidelines are what allow organisations to move with confidence.
+Good governance is what makes confident action on AI possible.

 Few organisations will build all their AI capability in-house.
 Knowing which capabilities to develop internally, which to source from partners, and which to access through platforms is itself a strategic decision worth making deliberately.